bablr-lang/bablr-vm/ARCHITECTURE.md

 ## Architecture

 I like to think of `cst-tokens` as an "un-parser".
 A parser takes source text and emits an AST for the program it represents. `cst-tokens` takes an AST and matches programs which generate that AST.
 This is not the same as printing, because there are often many different source texts which compile to the same AST.
 For example in javascript a string containing the beer emoji could be written either as `"🍺"` or as `'\u{1f37a}'`.
 Notice the quotes and unicode representation are different, but both snippets result in the same AST.
-Matching the text that generated a given AST allows us to create a CST -- an AST which also contains a representation of the concrete syntax that generated the abstract representation.
+Matching the text that generated a given AST is what allows us to create a CST.

 To un-parse an AST, cst-tokens requires a [grammar](#grammars) that describes how to match source text for a the types of nodes present in the AST.
 Most users will be able to use off-the-shelf grammar definitions, but significant care has been taken to ensure that it is easy to create new grammars.